imteekay/machine-learning-research/interview-prep/system-design/scenario-3.md

 ---

 - Business Goal: Make customers happier by responding them as quickly as possible by the correct departmnent (Billing, Tech Support, or Sales)
+  - Business metric: Routing accuracy (how effective the model is) and time to resolution (of the ticket)
 - ML Goal: Automate the (manual) agent routing system with machine learning
 - Supervised learning model: multiclass classification ML model
   - The model is trained on the support ticket content (feature)